gradle/gradle/design-docs/tooling-api-test-execution.md

 ### Implementation

-- Given a `TestOperationDescriptor`, it is possible to calculate which test task to run.
+- Given a `TestOperationDescriptor`, it is possible to calculate exactly which test task to run.

+### Test cases

+- only the target test task is executed.
+	- class is included in multiple test tasks.
+- build fails when the target test no longer exists.
+- does something reasonable when the target test task no longer exists, but the test still exists.
+- does something reasonable when the target test is no longer part of the target test task.

 ## Story: Rerun a failed JUnit test that uses a custom test runner